The health benefits of berberine are:

 They also help in the assimilation of certain vitamins in the body.
 In addition, they purify the body of toxins and wastes that the body consumes.
-These good bacteria exist in significant quantities when we are in good health.
+These good bacteria exist in significant quantities when we are healthy.

 However, an overgrowth of bad bacteria in the intestinal flora can develop and lead to the elimination of good bacteria.
 Our balance is then threatened (we speak of dysbiosis).
 These fungi and yeasts such as Candida albicans are harmful to the intestinal flora.
 Hence the use of this powerful natural antifungal.

-Dysbiosis usually results from lactose intolerance, consumption of certain antibiotics and drugs in general.
+Dysbiosis usually results from lactose intolerance, consumption of certain antibiotics and medications in general.

 You can also have dysbiosis when you have an unbalanced diet, when you hastily consume your meals, have an intolerance to certain plants ...

-Candida albicans are a very common cause of infection that also create a lot of problems related to the digestive tract.
+Candida albicans are a very common cause of infection which also create a lot of problems related to the digestive tract.

 Ayurvedic medicine (in India) uses plants with a high concentration of berberine to treat candida albicans and in general any problem related to digestion.

-Indeed the action of berberine on the enzyme APKM (Adenosine Mono phosphate activated protein Kinase), regulator of the system makes it possible to cure and prevent digestive disorders.
+Indeed the action of berberine on the enzyme APKM (Adenosine Mono phosphate activated protein Kinase), regulator of the system makes it possible to treat and prevent digestive disorders.